dopra233/dopra233/README.md

 # 👨🏻‍💻 Anderson Prado

 I'm a full-stack developer currently complementing my academic training as a Systems Engineering student.
 I specialize in the development and improvement of robust applications, providing advanced knowledge in a wide variety of programming languages and technologies.
 I currently work at a company called Cooweb SAS, and I also take on freelance projects.
-My philosophy is to approach everything I do with the utmost dedication and love ❤️
+My philosophy is to approach everything I do with the utmost dedication and love. ❤️

 #
 ### 🧰 Languages and Tools